a fee-based online consultation clinic for Obstetrics & Gynecology

-This is because not only is the incidence of diabetes in the general population itself increasing, but women nowadays are getting pregnant at a later age when diabetes is more common.
+Consequently, a sharp increase in diagnosis of diabetes has also been seen in pregnant women.
+Another cause of an increased incidence of diabetes in pregnancy is that women nowadays are getting pregnant at a later age when diabetes is more common.

 Two groups of patients are considered under this heading: